VoIyboo/Windows-Optimiser-Toolkit-/README.md

 ⚠️ Project Status

 The toolkit is actively in development.
-V1 and V2 are complete, and V3 began rolling out, however a recent update pushed the UI and app engine a bit too far.
-V3 broke harder than expected, so the project has been rolled back to the stable V2.7 codebase.

-Work is currently underway to restore the GitHub structure, fix the app load and crash behaviour, and rebuild the V3 features more safely and modularly.
+V1 and V2 are complete.
+V3 is now focused on rebuilding the UI safely, improving structure and introducing Studio Voly branding.
+The previous experimental V3 (dashboards, analytics etc.) pushed the codebase too far too fast, so it has been retired and moved to a future version.

+The project has been rolled back to the stable V2.7 base while the new V3 UI and GitHub structure are rebuilt properly.

-Treat the project as evolving and experimental while these repairs are in progress.
+Treat the toolkit as evolving and experimental during this transition.

 🧩 Project Overview

-The Quinn Optimiser Toolkit started as a simple Windows cleanup script and has grown into a multi module, UI driven optimisation suite designed for IT professionals.
+The Quinn Optimiser Toolkit started as a simple Windows cleanup script and has grown into a multi module, UI driven optimisation suite for IT professionals.
 It focuses on:

 • System cleanups
 • Debloating
 • App installation and removal
 • Windows performance tweaks
-• System health dashboards
+• System health utilities
 • Safe and Advanced modes
 • Logging
-• Modular design for future enhancements
+• Modular design for future expansion

-Long term, the goal is to create an all in one IT support utility.
+The long term vision is an all in one IT support utility.

 ✅ Version Breakdown

-V1
-Core Script (Completed)
+V1 Core Script (Completed)

-The first version was a single PowerShell script focused on safe cleanups:
+The original single script that proved the concept.

+Included:

-• Windows Update cache
+• Windows Update cache cleanup
-• Delivery Optimisation cache
+• Delivery Optimisation cleanup
 • Temp folders
 • WinSxS safe cleanup
 • Windows.old removal
 • Dump and log removal
 • Old restore point cleanup

-V1 had no UI, no modules and no app logic.
-It proved the concept worked.

-V2
+No UI and no modules yet, just raw optimisation.

-UI and Modular System (Completed)
+V2 UI and Modular System (Completed)

-V2 introduced a full WPF UI and separated logic into modules.
-This made the toolkit a proper application.
+V2 introduced the full WPF UI and a proper modular design.

 Key features:

 • Tabs for Cleaning, Tweaks, Apps and Advanced
-• Checkbox UI
+• Checkbox based UI
 • Logging system
-• Risk colour coding
 • App scan and uninstall logic
 • Basic Windows tweaks
 • Loading indicators
-• Cleaner structure for GitHub
+• GitHub friendly layout

-V3
-Smart Toolkit Upgrade (Rolled Back – Under Repair)

-V3 is where the toolkit attempted a major leap: dashboards, health analytics, preset modes, deeper app intelligence and theming.

-The ideas stay, but the build became unstable and caused app crashes.
-Because of this:

-• V3 has been rolled back to stable V2.7
+Stable foundation.
+V2.7 is the current reliable release.

+V3 UI Rebuild and GitHub Migration (In Progress – Active Development)

+The new V3 is all about strengthening the project’s structure:

-• The GitHub repository is being restored
+• Moving all logic into a clean GitHub repository
-• The app structure is being fixed
-• V3 modules will be rebuilt more safely and piece by piece
+• Rebuilding the WPF UI to be more stable and readable

-V4
+• Introducing Studio Voly branding, style and animations
+• Improved window loading behaviour
+• Better intro screen handling
+• A cleaner file and engine layout

+No new advanced logic is being added in this version.
+V3 is strictly UI, structure and branding.

+Advanced features previously planned for V3 have been moved to V4 and beyond.

+V4 Smart Toolkit Upgrade (Planning Stage)

+This version will reintroduce the ambitious features:

+• Dashboard and system health analytics
+• App intelligence and scoring
+• Preset modes such as Safe, Balanced and Expert
+• Deeper Windows optimisation logic
+• More automation and background processing

+These features will only be built once the V3 foundation is solid.

-Imaging and Deployment Module (Planning Stage)
+V5 Imaging and Deployment Module (Concept Stage)

-A future concept focusing on IT admin imaging features:
+Future large scale capability:

 • Sysprep preparation
 • Capture to WIM
 • Export to USB or external media
 • Optional WinPE workflows
-• Heavy safeguards
+• High level safeguards for IT admins

-This is not started yet.

 🚧 Important Notes

-• V3 is temporarily disabled while repairs happen
+• Current stable version: V2.7
-• V2.7 is the stable and current live version
+• V3 is actively being rebuilt for UI, structure and branding
+• Previous V3 experimental features are postponed
-• GitHub is being rebuilt
+• GitHub migration is ongoing
-• Expect breakage, rewrites and placeholders during restoration
+• Expect placeholders and rapid changes while the rebuild continues
-• V4 is future planning only
+• V4 and V5 are future development stages

 💡 Contribution / Feedback

-This is a solo build for now.
-Real contributions and feature requests will open once V3 stabilises again.
+This is currently a solo build, but contribution, ideas and feature requests will open once the new V3 stabilises.